chef/chef-web-docs/chef_master/source/delivery_server_backup.rst

 Backup Cron
 -----------------------------------------------------

-To enable a backup cron job that will create new backups and prune older backups and snapshots, configure the the following settings in ``delivery.rb``:
+To enable a backup cron job that will create new backups and prune older backups and snapshots, configure the following settings in ``delivery.rb``:

 .. code-block:: ruby